-SASSA foster child grants are financial aid SASSA provides for foster parents to assist them with caring for foster children.
+SASSA foster child grants are financial aid that SASSA provides to foster parents to assist them with caring for foster children.
 Foster children are those who have been placed in your care due to unavoidable circumstances, such as being orphaned or abandoned, tortured or neglected, or being at risk.
 Foster parents are responsible for meeting the basic needs of their foster children, including food, clothing, and shelter.

 They also have to provide medical attention, education, and other necessities.
 Grants for foster children are usually paid until the child turns 18.
 The grant will continue to be paid until the child reaches 21 years old if they are still in high or secondary school.
 When the child finishes school or earns income above the criteria for the means test, the grant payment will cease.